South Korea Will Interview Thousands Of Athletes After Rape And Abuse Allegations

 Government officials and lawmakers promised to get tough on sexual abuse in sports.

-"Recent allegations of physical and sexual violence in sports reveal a shameful side hidden beneath the shiny façade of South Korea as a sports powerhouse," President Moon Jae-in told his aides in a speech last week.
+"Recent allegations of physical and sexual violence in sports reveal a shameful side hidden beneath the shiny facade of South Korea as a sports powerhouse," President Moon Jae-in told his aides in a speech this month.

-Also last week, a former judo athlete and a taekwondo trainee stepped forward to accuse their coaches of physical and sexual violence.
+Also in January, a former judo athlete as well as a taekwondo trainee stepped forward to accuse their coaches of physical and sexual violence.

 But some observers say the recent series of accusations are just a drop in the bucket.